totalhack/zillion/README.md

 wh = Warehouse(config=config)
 ```

 Zillion also provides a helper script to boostrap a DataSource configuration file for an existing database.
 See `zillion.scripts.bootstrap_datasource_config.py`.
 The bootstrap script requires a connection/database url and output file as arguments.
-See `--help` output for more options, including the optional `--nlp` flag that leverages OpenAI to infer configuration information such as column types, table types, and table relationships.
-The NLP feature requires the NLP extension to be installed as well as the following set in your `Zillion` config file:

-* OPENAI_MODEL
-* OPENAI_API_KEY
+See `--help` output for more options.

 <a name="executing-reports"></a>